 2. You feel guilty getting rid of something given to you, even if it was many years ago.

 3. You find yourself constantly working around that certain piece of furniture, letting it dictate everything else in the room.

 4. You have difficulty getting rid of even an uncomfortable or useless piece of furniture.

 5. You are unable to explain when asked why you keep a certain piece of furniture.

 6. You ascribe an unrealistic value to a decor item, just because it is old.

 Let me encourage you: if you allow yourself to detach yourself like I did, you’ll be surprised in the freedom you’ll find, especially when you replace it with something as wonderful as my new upholstered bed!
 And guess what?
 Because we had to switch to a king-size mattress, we were able to give ours (it is only 2 years old) to a sweet couple who have been sleeping on the same mattress for 20 years.
 Win-win!

 Do you have any family heirlooms that hold you back?
 I’d be interested to hear your experience with Furniture Attachment Disorder in the comments below!

-Don’t forget about our upcoming Expert Psychological Stager training – you can find out more by clicking this image:
+Don’t forget about my Psychological Color Expert training!
+You can find out more by clicking this image: